DataSmithLab/TrustLabel/prototype_template/Metrics_detail_template_Trustee_(MCPC).md

 ### Review Coverage

-*Average of normalized (Normalized for number, Inverse normalized for percentage) below metrics*
+*Average of normalized (normalized for number, inverse normalized for percentage) below metrics*

 - Number of [contributors](https://opensource.guide/how-to-contribute/#anatomy-of-an-open-source-project) per code file
 - Percentage of files with 2+ contributors